nuclia/nucliadb/docs/getting-started/quickstart.md

 #### Text search

-Once we have knowledge inside our running NucliaDB you have it, it's time to search.
+Once we have knowledge inside our running NucliaDB, you are able to run search queries on it.
 Uploaded texts can be found [here](../../nucliadb_client/examples/articles.json) and are parts of Wikipedia articles.